yeonjin-park/portfolio/README.md

 I would like to explore the potential of data visualization, so planning to work in the finance sector and designing complicated charts.

 # Portfolio
-## Assignment: Visualizing overnment Debt
+## Assignment: Visualizing government Debt
 [Check my assignment](/dataviz2.md)

 ## Assignment 3&4: Critique by Design
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final Project: Visual data exploration that helps users' self-reflection in terms of their professional identity